JetBrains/teamcity-documentation/topics/service-messages.md

 #### Enabling test retry

-In terms of 2020.2 EAP, you can enable the support of _test retry_ for a build configuration.
+You can enable the support of _test retry_ for a build configuration.
 With this option enabled, the successful run of a test will mute its previous failure, which means that TeamCity will mute a test if it fails and then succeeds within the same build.
 Such tests will not affect the build status.

 ```Shell